isabella232/ace-kma/README.md

-# Microsoft Azure Knowledge Mining getting started sample
+# Microsoft Azure Knowledge Mining getting started

 This is an open source end-to-end sample application that enables you to try the latest features of Azure Cognitive Search!